Welcome to the Easy MTD help.

 Following this, the name of the agent appears on the Agents page and, if active, in the Agent list box in the Add Business, Amend Business, Add Taxpayer and Amend Taxpayer windows.

-To modify an agent, perform the following actions on the Agents page:
+To amend an agent, perform the following actions on the Agents page:

-- Click the Amend link for the applicable agent.
+- Click the Amend link for the applicable agent to open the Amend Agent window (see figure below).

 - Click the Save button.